 The Tax Commission does not mail forms for filing corporate taxes.
-Get forms at tax.utah.gov/forms or by calling the Forms Hotline at 801-297-6700 or 1-800-662-4335, ext.
-6700.
+Get forms at tax.utah.gov/forms.

-Note: See What to Attach and What to Keep later in these General Instructions for what federal information is required with the Utah return.
+Note: See What to Attach and What to Keep on page 3 for what federal information is required with the Utah return.